 The leather seems sturdy and has not shown any signs of damage even after wearing them in a rainstorm.

-These seem to be true to size, but roomier than traditional flats.
-I ordered my normal size and they are a perfect fit with some length out front.
-I can’t really see myself fitting in a size up or down, but if you are between sizes I would order according to the way you like your shoes to fit (size down for close fit, size up for looser fit keeping in mind they’ll stretch).
+These seem to be true to size, but the elastic fits snugly so I can wear a size up from my usual flats size and they fit well.
+If you have wide toes, I’d suggest you do the same.
+But if you are between sizes I would order according to the way you like your shoes to fit (size down for close fit, size up for looser fit keeping in mind they’ll stretch).

 It seems like their Facebook group is the best way to stay up to date on the preorder and special edition flats, as their website is only live during the preorder.